nebari-dev/nebari/docs/source/installation/configuration.md

 #### Password based authentication

-This is the simpliest authenication method.
+This is the simplest authentication method.
 This just defers to however Keycloak is configured.
 That's also true for GitHub/Auth0 cases, except that for the single-sign on providers the deployment will also configure those providers in Keycloak to save manual configuration.
 But it's also possible to add GitHub, or Google etc, as an Identity Provider in Keycloak even if you formally select `password` authentication in the `qhub-config.yaml` file.